New Pokémon Snap game announced for Nintendo Switch, because the world is kind sometimes

 There's no release date so far, other than a 'coming soon' slide in the trailer, but the announcement timing suggests we would have got this trailer at or around E3 2020 – with a release likely before 2020 is out.

-It's not clear whether this is a retread of the original game, but the 'New' moniker suggests more of a reimagining of the title.
-As long as there's a Gyarados in a waterfall somewhere, we'll be happy.
+It seems this isn't just a retread of the original game, though, with mention of "unknown islands overflowing with natural sights such as jungles and beaches" for players to explore, along with "new, never-before-seen Pokémon expressions and behaviours."
+The 'New' moniker certainly suggests more of a reimagining of the title – but as long as there's a Gyarados in a waterfall somewhere, we'll be happy.

 You can watch the reveal trailer below, which also goes into details on Pokémon Cafe Mix (a puzzle game coming to Switch, iOS and Android), Pokémon Smile (an AR mobile app to encourage kids to brush their teeth), and more on Pokémon Go and Pokémon Sword and Shield DLC.